markterweele/windows-itpro-docs/windows/client-management/manage-recall.md

 To filter websites from being saved in snapshots, use the **Set a list of URIs to be filtered from snapshots for Recall** policy.
 Define the list using a semicolon to separate URIs.
 Make sure you include the URL scheme such as `http://`, `file://`, `https://www.`.
 Sites local to a supported browser like `edge://`, or `chrome://`, are filtered by default.
 For example: `https://www.Contoso.com;https://www.WoodgroveBank.com;https://www.Adatum.com`

 > [!NOTE]
+> - This setting applies only to Enterprise and Education editions of Windows.
 > - Private browsing activity is filtered by default when using [supported web browsers](#supported-browsers).
 > - Be aware that websites are filtered when they are in the foreground or are in the currently opened tab of a supported browser.
 Parts of filtered websites can still appear in snapshots such as embedded content, the browser's history, or an opened tab that isn't in the foreground.
 > - Filtering doesn't prevent browsers, internet service providers (ISPs), websites, organizations, or others from knowing that the website was accessed and building a history.